mariusmu/ConEmuWindowsExplorer/README.md

 ![Screenshot](https://github.com/mariusmu/ConEmuWindowsExplorer/blob/master/ConEmuExplorer.png?raw=true)

 ## Note
-Please note that I don't take any resposibility for damages this program could cause on your system.
+Even though this script should work smoothly,  I won't take any resposibility for damages it may cause to your system.